BeneathTheInk/appcore/README.md

 - `configure` - The app's initialization method.
 This is run as soon as an instance is made, but after the app has entered the startup state.
 Arguments passed to the constructor are forwarded to this method.
 - `instanceProps` - An object of properties to attach to the subclass's prototype.
-- `classProps` - An object of properties to attach to directly to the subclass.
+- `classProps` - An object of properties to attach directly to the subclass.

 ```js
 // a subclass